 SSDI: How to Apply, Qualify & Average Payment Amounts

-SSDI specifically covers working Americans aged 18-64.
+SSDI specifically covers working Americans aged 18-66.
 Congress created SSDI to help people too young for Social Security retirement whose health problems force them to stop working.
-The FICA taxes your employer takes out of every paycheck go towards paying your SSDI policy’s premiums.
+The FICA taxes your employer takes out of every paycheck go towards your SSDI coverage.
 (FICA taxes are also known as Social Security taxes because they’re the same thing.)
 Learn what it takes to get Missouri disability benefits from the SSDI program below.

 1. What Are The SSDI Program’s Eligibility Rules for Missouri Disability Applicants?

-If you answer “yes” to every question below, file your SSDI claim for Missouri disability today:
+If you answer “yes” to every question below, file your SSDI claim today:

-- Did you work 5 in the last 10 years full-time and pay FICA taxes with every paycheck?
+• Did you work 5 in the last 10 years while paying Social Security taxes?
 That’s how you earn enough Social Security work credits to qualify for SSDI benefits.
-But if you stop working for 60 months in a row, your SSDI policy coverage automatically ends.
+But if you stop working for 60 months, your SSDI coverage automatically ends.

-- Has a doctor treated your disabling condition within the last year?
-Routine doctor visits put you a step closer to Missouri disability benefits.
-Otherwise, a Disability Determination Services (DDS) exam must confirm you’re medically eligible for SSDI.
-A Missouri disability lawyer can pay for your doctor’s visit and full medical records if you can’t afford them yourself.
+• Has a doctor treated your disabling condition within the last year?
+Routine doctor visits put you a step closer to getting benefits.
+Otherwise, a Disability Determination Services (DDS) exam must confirm you cannot work for medical reasons.
+A Missouri disability lawyer can pay for your doctor visit and full medical records if you can’t afford them yourself.

-- Are you currently at least 18, but younger than full retirement age and not drawing any Social Security benefits?
-The SSDI program only pays Missouri disability to claimants not yet drawing Social Security.
-At full retirement age (FRA), Missouri disability checks automatically convert into regular Social Security retirement.
-The SSA calculates your FRA based on the year and month when you were born (right now, it’s sometime after you turn 66).
-This article explains why you can’t get regular Social Security and Missouri disability at the same time.
+• Are you currently at least 18, but younger than 67 and not drawing any Social Security benefits?
+The SSDI program only pays Missouri disability to those not yet drawing Social Security.
+At 67, Missouri disability checks automatically convert into regular Social Security.
+This article explains why you can’t get regular Social Security and disability at the same time.

 If you said “no” at least once, Missouri disability benefits from the SSI program may still be available to you.